com-lihaoyi/mill/docs/pages/8 - Mill Internals.md

 ### Bazel

 Mill is largely inspired by [Bazel](https://bazel.build/).
-In particular, the single-build-hierarchy, where every Target has an on-disk-cache/output-directory according to their position in the hierarchy, comes from Bazel.
+In particular, the single-build-hierarchy, where every Target has an on-disk-cache/output-folder according to their position in the hierarchy, comes from Bazel.

-Bazel is a bit odd in it’s own right.
+Bazel is a bit odd in its own right.
 The underlying data model is good (hierarchy + cached dependency graph) but getting there is hell.
 It (like SBT) is also a 3-layer interpretation model, but layers 1 & 2 are almost exactly the
 same: mutable python which performs global side effects (layer 3 is the same